dm13450/dm13450.github.io/_posts/2021-08-04-questdb-part-1.md

 and also when getting the data out.
 This makes it the ideal candidate as a storage system for crypto trades.

-You might have heard of [KDB](https://code.kx.com/q/learn/) (or q the language used to work in KDB) which is a popular comercial timeseries database.
+You might have heard of [KDB](https://code.kx.com/q/learn/) (or q the language used to work in KDB) which is a popular commercial timeseries database.
 You'll see it being used all over the finance industry.
 Unfortunately KDB costs money if you go beyond their personal license terms whereas QuestDB is a free and also open source.